-The Office of Children, Youth and Families is responsible for managing Accurint for county children and youth agencies.
-The Accurint Manager, Ms. Desiree Weisser, maintains a master list of users by county and tracks the county specific usage of the Accurint Tool on a monthly basis.
+OCYF is responsible for managing Accurint for county children and youth agencies.
+Ms. Desiree Weisser, maintains a master list of users by county and tracks the county specific usage of the Accurint Tool on a monthly basis.
 When users are changed in a county, the Accurint manager must be notified immediately.